 In my opinion, this is not just an internal matter of one party.
 This is a symptom of the wider problem of Polish centre policy: the difficulty in maintaining cohesion, when the leader loses momentum, and personal ambitions take over the programme.
 The holovnia built movement on charisma, but not on strong structures.
 We see the effect today.
 Poland needs a strong, rational center – not as a decoration, but as a brake against extremes.
 Will the Center fill this gap, or will it only deepen?
 Time will tell.

-One thing is certain: Polish policy has just become a little more dynamic and – unfortunately – more unpredictable.
+One thing is certain: Polish Policy it just became a little more dynamic and – unfortunately – more unpredictable.
 The coalition of October 15 will survive, but it will never be the same again.
 And we voters got another lesson that no group is eternal.
 Even the ones that started with the greatest credit.